KULeuven-Diepenbeek/osc-course/content/ch8-stack/stackvsheap.md

 * You don't mind a bit slower access (fragmentation problems can occur).
 * You want to pass on (global) objects between functions.
 * You like managing things yourself.
+* Variable size could be dynamic.

+What piece of code could be _dynamic_ in size?
+Data structures, such as linked lists from [chapter 3: pointers and arrays](/ch3-pointers), are a good candidate for this: arrays, sets, maps, and any other form of collection can grow and shrink in size, therefore need dynamic memory mapped.
+Using `[]` will, in most cases, not suffice in the C programming language, unless you are doing something very simple.

 ## Memory management